 We found 4 ear, nose and throat specialists who accept Humana Simplicity HMO Open Access Gold 02/100 near Newnan, GA.

-Dr. Magalie Nelson-Charles works as an otolaryngologist.
-Dr. Nelson-Charles's patients gave her an average rating of 3.5 out of 5 stars.
-She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Magalie Nelson-Charles practices otolaryngology (ear, nose, and throat) in Stockbridge, GA, Newnan, GA, and Albany, GA.
+Her patients gave her an average rating of 3.5 out of 5 stars.
+Dr. Nelson-Charles is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Conditions / Treatments